After doing the first steps using SOFiSTiK FEA – you will undoubtedly come to the point of asking yourself about the meaning of the processed modules.

 AQB – Design of Cross Sections

-AQB is used for stress analysis and design of cross sections created with AQUA.
+AQB is used for stress analysis and the design of cross-sections created with AQUA.
 The enhanced version AQBS allows the consideration of the special features of prestressed concrete and composite structures (prestressing tendons, imposed secondary stresses, creep and shrinkage).

 AQUA – Material and Cross Sections